aigis-styleguide/aigis/src/en/Documantation/configs.md

 ---|---
 String|'./template'

-Specify directory of template for generating styleguide.
+Specify directory of template for generating style guide.
 This directory needs to contain `index.ejs` and `layout.ejs`.

 > If you specified `jade` to `template_engine`, the directory needs to contain `index.jade` and `layout.jade`.
 >